 To get contingency prizes you usually only need to do three things: run a sponsor’s sticker on your car, finish in a certain position, submit your claim.
 Done.

 *So I mention there is $0 prize money for club racing.
 That is not entirely true.
-Some classes get some extraordinary attention at championship races, this year’s 2018 NASA Championship Spec Miata race, dubbed the “Toyo Tire Classic” boasted a previously unheard-of prize.
+Some classes get some extraordinary attention at championship races, the 2018 NASA Championship Spec Miata race, dubbed the “Toyo Tire Classic” boasted a previously unheard-of prize.
 “The Largest prize in club racing history”, with nearly $80,000 awarded to the winner from Toyo (not including some other pretty big chunks from others).
 These incredible purses show up occasionally, but don’t often stick around for long, and for good measure: Dropping a giant hunk of cash on one winner can create more drama than good racing, and that money has to come from somewhere (Money that may have been much more appreciated if spread through the fields with larger contingencies).
 The 2019 NASA Champs purse was significantly lower.